fluent/fluent-bit-docs/output/td.md

 # Treasure Data

-The __td__ output plugin, allows to flush your records to the [Treasure Data](http://treasuredata.com) cloud service.
+The __td__ output plugin, allows to flush your records into the [Treasure Data](http://treasuredata.com) cloud service.

-## Configuration File
+## Configuration Parameters

-[Fluent Bit](http://fluentbit.io) sources distribute an example configuration file for the [Treasure Data](http://www.treasuredata.com) plugin and it's located under conf/td.conf.
-The plugin recognize the following setup under a TD section:
+The plugin supports the following configuration parameters:

 | Key      | Description       |
 | ---------|-------------------|